shri1984/study-images/introduction_to bioinformatics.md

 mkdir NAME OF A FOLDER

 what do you see?

-Computer will treat space as separate folder yu are sking it to make.
-If you want (**I discourage using space in file or folder name)** then you should use this option:
+Computer will treat space as separate folder you are asking it to make.
+If you want (**I discourage using space in file or folder name)**

-mkdir "NAME OF A FOLDER"

 ## Navigating between the directories

-This is a routine thing we everyday we do in laptop, moving files from one folder to another.
+This is a routine thing we everyday do in laptop, moving files from one folder to another.
 We use a command called 'cd' **(c**hange **d**irectory). cd  specify which directory you want to go
 Example:  cd ..
 (Take you one level up toward the direcptry called **root**) or cd /

 note down your current owrking directy and then run this following command.

 ```
 cd ..

 ```
 What did you see?

-now type
+Now type

 ```
 cd /  #will take you to the “root” directory